 Excellent (10) Good (8) Satisfactory (5) Poor (2) Final Score Knowledge on Industry experience /Research work Demonstrates in depth knowledge about Industry / Research processes; answered all questions with elaboration Knowledge to a limited extent on major processes.
-Able to answer most of the questions though not elaborate Superficial knowledge of topic; only able to answer basic questions Does not have any knowledge; Unable to answer questions Organization of the presentation Presented in logical sequence; Introduction and background given in proper context; Key points and conclusions are clear and less references and citations Presented in logical sequence; Introduction and background given in proper context; Key points and conclusions are not clear and well presented most citationed and references Emphasis given to less important information Little or no organization, difficult to follow; missing or ineffective introduction; confusing background; key points unclear Usage of Modern tools and technologies Effectively utilized appropriate tools and technologies for implementation.
+Able to answer most of the questions though not elaborate Superficial knowledge of topic; only able to answer basic questions Does not have any knowledge; Unable to answer questions Organizatio n of the presentation Presented in logical sequence; Introduction and background given in proper context; Key points and conclusions are clear and well presented most citationed and references Organized in a presentable manner though lacks details of some of the topics.
+Or very less references and citations.
+Problems with sequencing, lacks clear transitions; incomplete or overly detailed introduction, emphasis given to less important information Little or no organization, difficult to follow; missing or ineffective introduction; confusing background; key points unclear Usage of Modern tools and technologies Effectively utilized appropriate tools and technologies for implementation.
 Developed applications, though not very effectively.
 Fair enough.
 Sufficient for understanding but not clearly elaborated about usage of tools and technologies Too brief or insufficient for understanding or too detailed Presentation Skills Clear articulation about tools/technology, steady delivery rate, good posture and eye contact, confident and appropriately dressed Good Articulation about tools/technology and not very polished.
 Not able to realize minor mistakes.
 Presentable attire Refers to slides to make points, occasional eye contact, incorrect pronunciations, and Voice fluctuation.
 No clarity in sentence, Inaudible or too loud, no eye contact, delivery rate is too slow or too fast, not in formal attire Visuals Visually pleasing and easy to read; good use of white space, colour, backgrounds; images and Graphics support.
 Good visuals but can be improved largely.
 Difficult to read, cluttered appearance; images improperly sized; some distracting graphics or animations Confusing layout, text extremely difficult to read; many graphics, sounds, animations distract from the presentation Total Score